Bioconductor/bioconductor.org/content/developers/how-to/workflows.md

   Bioconductor web site, contact "maintainer at bioconductor dot org" and we will allow the workflow to propagate to our web site where it will be listed alongside [the other workflows](/help/workflows/).
+  It will be updated every time there is an SVN commit and a successful build.

 If you have any questions, please ask on the bioc-devel [mailing list](/help/mailing-list).